unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 It makes use of Thomas Roth's excellent SVD-Loader scripts.

 This is my first, amateur attempt to decompile an STM32 binary.<BR>
-I have tried to include as many comments as possible, to assist my understanding of the code.
+I have tried to include as many comments as possible, to assist with my understanding of the code.

 The most interesting function is the CAN interrupt routine *FUN_CAN_INT_MAIN_080004d8()*, where the Message Filtering takes place.